textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Date format

-The 'Date format' control allows you to select how you want your date and time formats to appear in your articles by default from a variety of options.
+**Date format** allows you to select how you want your date and time formats to appear in your articles by default from a variety of options.
 Dates are output in your written articles via the `<txp:posted />` and `<txp:modified />` tags.

 ### Archive date format

-The 'Archive date format' is a drop-down menu that provides the same options as the 'Date format' menu, but applies to articles viewed away from the front page.
+**Archive date format** is a drop-down menu that provides the same options as the 'Date format' menu, but applies to articles viewed away from the front page.
 As before, the dates are output in your written articles (in this case in your archival section) via the `<txp:posted />` and `<txp:modified />` tags.

 ### Article URL pattern